New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Monitor job status and handle errors

-To make our scraper more robust, you can add if statements and except functions for GET API calls when no jobs are found in specific locations.
+To make your scraper more robust, you can add if statements and except functions for GET API calls when no jobs are found in specific locations.
 Other preventive measures include the retries parameter, that does not stop the scraper after one unsuccessful connection request.

 These changes ensure that each URL is targeted multiple times before giving up, which helps handle temporary network issues or rate limiting.

-Understanding Google Jobs Structure
+What Data Can You Extract: Understanding Google Jobs Structure

 To effectively scrape Google Jobs, it helps to understand how the data is structured.
 Google Jobs data is rendered dynamically with JavaScript, which is why ScrapingBee's render_js feature is essential for accessing the complete information.

-How Google Jobs displays listings
+Extract What Google Jobs displays in listings

 When you search for jobs on Google, the results appear in a dedicated "Jobs" widget that contains cards for each position.
 These cards show a preview of the job information, and clicking on one expands it to reveal more details like the full description, application link, and posting date.